Friday, February 14, 2025

 Below: George and Margaret’s 1920 marriage record.(Ancestry.com)

-George said his residence was Detroit, and his occupation body builder (probably automobiles).
+George said his residence was Detroit, Michigan, and his occupation was body builder (probably automobiles).
 Margaret is a domestic.

 Despite the upheavals of the previous decade, a few family photos show that the Scott family managed to stay together.